hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 Plugins are implemented as ES6 modules (source code) that can be loaded at runtime from the persistent data store.
 The core package is responsible for validating code signatures to guarantee source code integrity.

+An overarching theme for all aspects that are covered by the plugin architecture is that there should be a dummy implementation for each aspect to allow the simplest possible deployments to happen on a single, consumer grade machine rather than requiring costly hardware and specialized knowledge.

+> Ideally, a fully testable/operational (but not production ready) `BIF` deployment could be spun up on a developer laptop with a single command (an npm script for example).

 ---

 ![Plugin Architecture](https://www.plantuml.com/plantuml/png/0/dLHDRzD043tZNp6O0wr4LQ3YKaLHdP90fBH4RRWXLPlrn5bblMjcn_dWrpEsK-mYIq5S8ddcpPjvRsPp4rWHbxc5kIqpuo0XlJQCcal2A7fjdBPbYZ3Wib0fNLrgd-VU3NioA-_uGkqm-1mlSxyq5a_2KiLggS9fu0OF9p41QOiqZ28sR16-7WeaYsc612FhzKQlbGYSEiQC51llO48gnvsdpG_NA_yjM5mni0SosPeXDIGfgPICijRlddApDowBmiQuGWaRVCQLAYqlSC-9DPdBqJ5e-K7ge6R68Sjyu8dNlfC8-BD4fp4Xyhl5skYDmn3WOmT2ldIfzkH4rwTEF5VxNB0gms1-8Lozxw6ToxADDeMIeOH5_951AfrAioU8awAmHZVcV1S_Or2XoNs0mS2aeiFm0VnEcW-7KZT9dkw-ZQQpyLcpyHItHkEx-Ax-4ZUgp_WyYfP-3_7OfJLjYE7Dh79qP4kCNZNDHtuPeG04UOIFfXDXAAm_L2u-rtmXF4G0sblRB2F8tFCfFDRhXtkVubauhoTF2jD41Lzqf4_Kaeo-zSvXrRhP_L_DPytbjFt_3Fseh3m1eNo-NeWRGhX7hgwfxjs4Zf6MMrJ2nR2T3AxXeLfEO5YGSa7Lac2yHrtMbrO5jegn8wOj5gPUBTTmA_VPptXywIrnlnkzqRRXKTW_J__I3a9vOEv5pGC6UJVXFrFHZJWiVsE_0G00 "Plugin Architecture")